m-peko/craft-cpp/_posts/2020-06-13-expanding-on-standard-threads.md

 ![Separate thread]({{ "/assets/img/2020-06-13-expanding-on-standard-threads/separate-thread.png" | relative_url }})

-Now, how could we implement the continuous processing in a separate thread's body?
+Now, how could we implement continuous processing in a separate thread's body?

 The very first thing that could come to some readers' minds might be something like: